What lies behind us or what lies before us are small matters when compared to what lies inside us.Ralph Waldo Emerson

 Amazon has been a leader in online retailing all the while innovating a new business model.
 They are successful financially and are now part of our culture.
 The NYT article isn’t the first time their work environment makes it to print, the conditions of workers in their warehouses has been written about, but the first time with such details in a major news source including a report focused on the corporate environment of managers and other professionals.
 Why then can’t Amazon be a leader in personnel relations?
 Why can’t they issue new norms and establish standards in the workplace that others would want to emulate.
 And along the same line, why not invite the NYT to do a follow up in a year or so and see if anything has changed.

-One thought on “A Challenge to Amazon”
+One response to “A Challenge to Amazon”

 1. Thanks Danielle, Yes, the corporate workplace could use scrutiny and an upgrade, as well as the conditions for those who do more manual work.
 It is good to see that exposure of these conditions via the media can lead to positive change.
 The NYTimes does a service here and your idea of annual follow-up is excellent.